ZeitgeberH/patchview/docs/introduction.rst

 - Parsing HEKA PatchMaster data bundle (.dat) and rendering the data structure (a tree) in a pyqtgraph tree widget ( left middle panel).
-- You can then select single (left clicking a sweep) or mutiple traces (by pressing Ctrl key while left clicking mutiple traces in the tree widget).
-Three representive sweeps from the entire series data will be plotted if you click at "Series" level.
+- You can then select single (left clicking a sweep) or multiple traces (by pressing Ctrl key while left clicking multiple traces in the tree widget).
+Three representative sweeps from the entire series data will be plotted if you click at "Series" level.
 The plots are pyqtgraph's buildin plotwidget, thus all default operations (zoom-in, pan etc. ) are supported.

-*Ploting single trace*
+*Plotting single trace*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Top panel: voltage for a sweep.
 Bottom panel: stimulus input.
 Same conventions for all related plots below.